w3c/pub-vocab/README.md

 ## Final locations of the documents

 These files are _not_ aimed to be part of a W3C Technical Report.
-Instead, the `wp.*` and `wp-context.*` files are meant to be copied to the `https://www.w3.org/ns/` directory (which can only be done by a W3C staff member).
+Instead, the `pub.*` and `pub-context.*` files are meant to be copied to the `https://www.w3.org/ns/` directory (which can only be done by a W3C staff member).

 ## Code of Conduct